Whether you are spending 3 days in Bergen or a full week. This is handwritten guide that will help you.

 10. Visit the home of a romantic composer

-In case you didn’t know, Edvard Grieg was born in Bergen.
+In case you didn’t know, Edvard Grieg was born in this very town.

 He is considered to be the leading romantic era’s composers.